ashaikh23/IMC-Prosperity-4/README.md

 ## Team from Cornell

 ### 🏆 Competition Performance
 *Remark: Fantastic progress in Round 2!
-You jumped from the Top 15% to the Top 5% overall, driven by an exceptionally strong performance in the Manual trading section.*
+Jumped from Top 15% to Top 5%, driven by performance in Manual trading.*

 | Metric | Round 1 | Round 2 | Round 3 | Round 4 | Round 5 |
 | :--- | :--- | :--- | :--- | :--- | :--- |